united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 microservice to anyone that has access to the host IP address, you can forward the port to your local machine.

-1. Execute the following command to get the list of available services and remember the service to be exposed.
+1. Execute the following command to list the services and note the name of the one you want to port-forward and the internal port that it use.
    ```bash
    sudo $(which kubectl) get svc -n united-manufacturing-hub --kubeconfig /etc/rancher/k3s/k3s.yaml
    ```